 The Mir Centre builds and understands cultures of peace through learning and dialogue.
-Our programs and lectures make a significant new contribution to Peace Studies in Canada and the world.
+Our programs and lectures make a significant new contribution to Peace Studies and Justice Studies in Canada and the world.

 Promoting Learning & Dialogue in Our Community

-Our 2-year Peace Studies Diploma emphasizes building cultures of peace through interdisciplinary study, conflict analysis and transformation and service learning.
-Learn more about our Peace Studies Diploma.
+Our two-year Peace and Justice Studies Diploma emphasizes building cultures of peace through interdisciplinary study, conflict analysis and transformation and service learning.
+Learn more about our Peace and Justice Studies Diploma.

 We provide many opportunities for members of our community to attend Mir Centre symposiums, lecture series, peace cafés, workshops and presentations.
 Learn more about out Community Education.